tetris245/tetris245/README.md

 Quick-AccessMenu2.1 - Addon for Ben987's BondageClub game

-Most recent release is version 1.2. - Visit also our WIP wiki: https://github.com/tetris245/tetris245/wiki
+Most recent release is version 1.3. - Visit also our WIP wiki: https://github.com/tetris245/tetris245/wiki

+Note: I've updated the zip file to correct a mistake when copying the moans part.
+If you like the Moaner script, please download the updated zip file if you get the file in the 9 first hours of the releaseL

 Installation and credits